 The crafts for this retreat theme are meant to be fun and a bit tongue-in-cheek.
 Rather than celebrating the examples of biblical bad girls, these crafts will focus on the what these women could have done with their talents.

 Instead of plotting to destroy her husband for personal gain, Delilah could have worked to encourage him and be a part of his work for God.
-The recipes in this craft came too late for Samson, but your attendees can use them on themselves or even their husbands!
+The hair growth recipe in this craft came too late for Samson, but your attendees can use them on themselves or even their husbands!
 Choose a few of the simple and natural recipes listed and provide the needed ingredients as well as some pretty containers to hold the finished products.
+Items needed: castor oil, coconut oil, rosemary essential oil, a small glass container

 Lot’s wife didn’t have to be remembered only for her act of disobedience and misplaced affection.
 If she’d followed God’s instructions in faith, she would have lived to tell the tale of how she and her family were saved from destruction and protected by God.
-Salt became her punishment, but for your ladies it can be a remedy for dead dry skin.
-Follow the simple instructions in the link and supply small jars to put the salt scrub in when it is finished.
+Salt became her punishment, but for your ladies, it can be a remedy for the dead dry skin.
+Follow these simple instructions and supply small jars to put the salt scrub in when it is finished.
+Items needed: pure sea salt, olive oil, a small jar

 Selfie Hot Potato-